jdnier/rexlib/README.rst

     <v>And <a href="#Seth">Seth</a> lived an hundred and five years, and
        begat <a href="#Enos">Enos</a>:</v>

 Here it would be safe to concatenate the tokens into an XML string (markup included) and search for "begat".
-However, since we're probably only interested in finding "begat" in the text and would rather avoid finding begat, say, in an attribute value, we need a way to strip the markup from the text.
+However, since we're probably only interested in finding "begat" in the text and would rather avoid finding begat, say, in an attribute value, we need a way to target only the text tokens.
 The ``rexlib`` function ``concat_tokens()`` will handle both cases.

 >>> s = ('<v>And <a href="#Seth">Seth</a> lived an hundred and five years, '
 ...      'and begat <a href="#Enos">Enos</a>:</v>')